Ruelle-Taylor resonances of Anosov actions: The leading resonance spectrum

-for every borel set $A$.
-This implies that the set $\{x\ |\ |f(x)|> 1\}$ has zero measure.
-If $A$ is a closed set, we can find a sequence of smooth functions $g_n$, valued in $[0,1]$, which converges simply to the characteristic function of $A$.
-By dominated convergence $\mu_{v_1}^\lambda (g_n) \to \mu_{v_1}^\lambda(A)$, and likewise $\mu_{v_2}(g_n)\to \mu_{v_2}(A)$.
-Taking products of sequences of functions, or sequences $1-g_n$, and a diagonal argument, we see that the set of Borel sets $A$ for which \eqref{eq:borel-set} holds contains closed sets, and is stable by countable intersection, and complement.
+for every Borel set $\mc{A}$.
+If $\mc{A}$ is a closed set, we can find a sequence of smooth functions $g_n$, valued in $[0,1]$, which converges simply to the characteristic function of $\mc{A}$.
+By dominated convergence $\mu_{v_1}^\lambda (g_n) \to \mu_{v_1}^\lambda(\mc{A})$, and likewise $\mu_{v_2}(g_n)\to \mu_{v_2}(\mc{A})$.
+Taking products of sequences of functions, or sequences $1-g_n$, and a diagonal argument, we see that the set of Borel sets $\mc{A}$ for which \eqref{eq:borel-set} holds contains closed sets, and is stable by countable intersection, and complement.
 It is thus equal to the whole tribe of Borel sets, and the proof of $\|f\|_{L^\infty}\leq 1$ is complete.